iterative/dvc.org/static/docs/tutorial/define-ml-pipeline.md

 data files content goes to the cache directory `.dvc/cache` and each of the filenames will be added to `.gitignore`.

-3. For reproducibility purposes, DVC creates the DVC-file `Posts.xml.dvc ` —
+3. For reproducibility purposes, DVC creates the DVC-file `Posts.xml.dvc` — the file with meta-information about the command — in the current working directory.
-the file with meta-information about the command.
-DVC assigns a name to the DVC-file based on the first output file name by adding the `.dvc` suffix at the end (can be changed by `-f` option).
+By default, DVC assigns a name to the DVC-file based on the first output file name by adding the `.dvc` suffix at the end.
+This name can be changed by using the `-f` option, for example by specifying `-f extract.dvc`.

 Let's take a look at the DVC-file example: